poros/poros.github.io/_drafts/2020-10-18-taxonomy-of-migrations.markdown

 Although these are not the kinds of migrations we are likely going to be running in our career as software engineers (usually the players of this game are companies, legislators or communities), they are a fascinating domain that can be reasoned about in terms of economics, demography, networks, game theory and anthropology.
 I wonder if anyone analyzed the migration to Python 3 this way ;)

+I am not going to cover the technology adoption life cycle in detail, as there is already plenty of literature about it.
+If you are interested, I recommend you start reading from the [Wikipedia page](https://en.wikipedia.org/wiki/Technology_adoption_life_cycle).

 Next is a **competitive market on a small scale** (like a company).
 I call this one the **No-Migrations Quadrant** because of the second reason why we don't speak about "migrations" in competitive markets: **we shouldn't**.

 I believe that in such situations, instead of **wasting** time running several little migrations every time you gain a new user or use case, you should try to convince the people in charge that your technology is the best among all the ones available and that your team should have a **monopoly** over that technical area.
 The smaller the scale, the more forcing functions (e.g. management decisions) are effective as shortcuts to complete (or at least very large) adoption.